 The SARS outbreak of 2003 lasted eight months.
 The Bird Flu epidemic of 2005 lasted twelve months.
 The West African Ebola virus that landed in the USA in 2014 was part of an epidemic that lasted two years.
 There is always something bad happening.
 If you are looking for reasons to close a church there are always plenty.

-(UPDATE March 24, 2020: In our country, New Zealand, we have gone into total lockdown.
+(UPDATE March 24, 2020: In New Zealand we have gone into total lockdown.
 Your country may have a similar rule soon.
 If not, you may face restrictions on the size of public gatherings.
 Which means the decision might be made for you.
 Have a plan.
 Live streaming, small groups, house meetings – like they did in the New Testament – are all good options.
 Here are some other fun things you can do in quarantine.
 And here’s something DL Moody would have done.)

 The year 2003 was a frightening year for Hong Kong.
 Even so, the year was not without highlights.
 We kept our doors open as did most churches.
 In hindsight, we risked little.
 The real heroes of the day were the doctors and nurses.
 Unlike doctors in certain other countries, Hong Kong’s healthcare workers did not abandon their stations.
 Their courage under fire was an inspiration to us all.

 One notable doctor went above and beyond the call of duty.
 Joanna Tse Yuen-man volunteered to work in a SARS ward and caught the virus after trying to resuscitate a patient.
 She died a month later on May 13, 2003.

 Who was Joanna Tse?
 She was a Christian who laid down her life for a stranger.
 The public marveled at her sacrifice.